 The blame game

-Someone must be to blame.
+The blame must fall on someone.
 It's an interesting notion, isn't it?
 For same strange reason, when things go wrong, we have to find a scapegoat, someone or something on which to pour out our anger and grief.

-As we all know very well, the church sometimes gets the blame.
-We failed to visit the person and show care.
+Sometimes the church gets the blame.
 Even worse, God often gets the blame.
-He tends to get it when there's no one to point the finger at.
-It's as though he should have done something about it.
+He tends to get the blame when there's no one to point the finger at.
+It's as though He should have done something about it.

 Yet actually, God has done something about it.
-Not that fault should ever be found with the rough edges of life.
-Living is a health hazard, so where is the blame when life's inherent danger touches us?
+Not that fault should ever be found with the rough edges of life, a life where we are free to create or destroy.
+Living is a health hazard, sometimes at our own hands, or the hands of others, or just the brute forces of nature, so where is the blame when life's inherent danger touches us?
 None-the-less, God does not stand idly by.
 Jesus has taken the curse of broken humanity upon himself and became the firstborn of a new creation.
 He cared enough to die, and his care gives us eternal life.
 Not only does God put up the warning notice, he dives in to save us.